aufasodik/tp/docs/DeveloperGuide.md

 The `Model` component,

-* stores the address book data i.e., all `company` objects (which are contained in a `UniquecompanyList` object).
+* stores the address book data i.e., all `Company` objects (which are contained in a `UniqueCompanyList` object).
-* stores the currently 'selected' `company` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<company>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores the currently 'selected' `Company` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Company>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** An alternative (arguably, a more OOP) model is given below.
-It has a `Tag` list in the `AddressBook`, which `company` references.
-This allows `AddressBook` to only require one `Tag` object per unique tag, instead of each `company` needing their own `Tag` objects.<br>
+It has a `Tag` list in the `AddressBook`, which `Company` references.
+This allows `AddressBook` to only require one `Tag` object per unique tag, instead of each `Company` needing their own `Tag` objects.<br>

 <img src="images/BetterModelClassDiagram.png" width="450" />